retroryan/DataStaxSparkDemos/SparkDemos/Spark_Demos.md

   `mvn package`
 * Run the Spark Project by submitting the job to the DSE Spark Master (modify the command to point to where you installed DSE):

-  `dse-4.7.3/bin/dse spark-submit --class simpleSpark.BasicSparkDemo ./target/BasicSparkDemo-0.1.jar`
+  `dse spark-submit --class simpleSpark.BasicSparkDemo ./target/BasicSparkDemo-0.1.jar`

 * [See these docs for details about dse spark-submit](http://docs.datastax.com/en/datastax_enterprise/4.6/datastax_enterprise/spark/sparkStart.html)